SuperCowPowers/workbench/docs/core_classes/transforms/features_to_model.md

 ::: sageworks.core.transforms.features_to_model.features_to_model

 ## Supported Models
 Currently SageWorks supports XGBoost (classifier/regressor), and Scikit Learn models.
 Those models can be created by just specifying different parameters to the `FeaturesToModel` class.
-Here are some examples:
+The main issue with the supported models is they are vanilla versions with default parameters, any customization should be done with [Custom Models](#custom-models)

 ### XGBoost
 ```python